- Date & Time

 - Fee Information

-Old fashioned games, a 100-gun salute, an equestrian drill team, Living History demonstrations, and special programs on the history of Fort Laramie's entrance into the National Park System, Junior Soldiers Drill, and flag retreat ceremony will make Fort Laramie the place to be on Independence Day.
+Fort Laramie National Historic Site will celebrate Independance Day in genuine frontier style.
+Old fashioned games, Native American warrior program, a 38-gun salute, an equestrian drill team, Living History demonstrations, a historic weapons program, Junior Soldiers Drill, and flag retreat ceremony will make Fort Laramie the place to be on Independence Day.
 The fort invites the public to bring their friends and families, and plan to have a fun-filled day.
 Admission to the park on the Fourth of July - and every day - is free.

 For many years, Fort Laramie NHS has been a traditional part of Independence Day activities in southeast Wyoming.
 As in years past, the day will be packed with events and offer something for everyone.
 The observance this year begins on July 4, at 9:30 AM with a military flag-raising ceremony and cannon-firing.